matzy-byte/Project-Hermes-Application/backend/src/webSocketDescription.md

 # Set Requests
 Look at jsonData/WebSocketData/Setable
 ## Set Settings
-Not implemened yet but does not crash simulation
+Resets the and Starts the simulation with new settings
 * Request: setStimulationSettings.json
 ## Set simulation Speed
-Not implemened yet but does not crash simulation
+Sets the simulation speed to a new speed.
 * Request: changeSimulationSpeed.json
 ## Start Simulation
-Starts the simulation
+Starts the simulation from beginning
 * Request: startSimulation.json
 ## Stop Simulation
-Stops the simulation
+Stops the simulation and resets the Robots, Trains and Packages
 * Request: stopSimulation.json
 ## Pause Simulation
 Pauses the simulation